kemerelab/NeuroHMM/README.md

 ## Where to get the data

 The data used here is publically available free-of-charge at [http://crcns.org](http://crcns.org), the data sharing website funded by the Collaborative Research in Computational Neuroscience (CRCNS) program.
 More specifically we have used dataset `hc-3` here, and from that dataset, this repository shows results for animal `gor01`.

+## Acknowledgements
+Developed by members of the [Kemere Lab](http://rnel.rice.edu) at Rice University.
+This work was supported by the National Science Foundation (CBET-1351692 and IOS-1550994) and the Human Frontiers Science Program (RGY0088).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.